saaresearch/.github/profile/README.md

 ### 🏆 Our Main Product: ODRS Framework

 #### Overview
-ODRS (Object Detection and Recommendation System) is our flagship framework, designed to revolutionize the way machine learning models are selected and trained for real-time object detection tasks, especially under challenging environmental conditions.
+ODRS (Object Detection Recommendation System) is our flagship framework, designed to revolutionize the way machine learning models are selected and trained for real-time object detection tasks, especially under challenging environmental conditions.

 #### Key Features
 - **Model Selection & Training**: ODRS provides a robust platform for selecting and training machine learning models tailored for real-time object detection.